arodri202/oci-rp-control-instances/README.md

-# Resource Principle Function to Stop or Start all Instances in the Calling Compartment.
+# Resource Principal Function to Stop or Start all Instances in the Calling Compartment.

-  This function uses Resource Principles to securely receive information about the user's information from OCI and controls the state of all instances within the compartment that calls the function.
+  This function uses Resource Principal to securely receive information about the user's information from OCI and controls the state of all instances within the compartment that calls the function.

   Uses the [OCI Python SDK](https://oracle-cloud-infrastructure-python-sdk.readthedocs.io/en/latest/index.html) to create a client that receive user information when called in the OCI or a valid config file exists.